 There are hundreds of types of adhesive tapes and no two are completely alike.
 Picking the right type is as important as the quality of the material itself.
 So if your application calls for tape, make sure you’ve got the right tape for the task at hand.

-Two pressure-sensitive tapes that have very similar qualities are gaffer tape and duct tape but they differ in very important ways that may not be obvious at first glance.
+These two pressure-sensitive tapes have very similar qualities but they differ in very important ways that may not be obvious at first glance.
 By the end of this post, you’ll have a much better idea of which type is best for your application.

 In fact, this tape is so popular for professionals in this niche that it’s become a slang verb.
 Whenever cables need to be taped on a stage or set, crews will say that they need to be “gaffed” or “gaffered” down.